Anglo-Irish Treaty: De Valera and the Status of the Irish plenipotentiaries

+In his book Thomas Jones states that in late July 1921 De Valera met alone with the British Prime Minister on four occasions.
+Concerning De Valera, Jones states: "What he chiefly seemed to want was Irish unity - that we should not impose partition, that there should be an All-Ireland Parliament...while leaving to Ulster the autonomy she now enjoys so long as she wishes to retain it."

 De Valera sent the Irish plenipotentiaries to the 1921 negotiations in London with several draft treaties and secret instructions from his cabinet.
 Pointedly the British side never asked to see their formal accreditation with the full status of plenipotentiaries, but considered that it had invited them as elected MPs "to ascertain how the association of Ireland with the community of nations known as the British Empire can best be reconciled with Irish national aspirations".
 This invitation in August 1921 had been delayed for over a month by a correspondence in which de Valera argued that Britain was now negotiating with a sovereign state, a position Lloyd George continually denied.

 In the meantime, de Valera had been elevated to President of the Republic on 26 August, primarily to be able to accredit plenipotentiaries for the negotiations, as is usual between sovereign states.
 On 14 September all the Dáil speakers unanimously commented that the plenipotentiaries were being sent to represent the sovereign Irish Republic, and accepted de Valera's nominations without dissent, although some argued that de Valera himself should attend the conference.

 On 18 September Lloyd George recalled that:

 From the very outset of our conversations [in June 1921] I told you that we looked to Ireland to own allegiance to the Throne, and to make her future as a member of the British Commonwealth.
 That was the basis of our proposals, and we cannot alter it.
 The status which you now claim in advance for your delegates is, in effect, a repudiation of that basis.
 I am prepared to meet your delegates as I met you in July, in the capacity of 'chosen spokesmen' for your people, to discuss the association of Ireland with the British Commonwealth.